 • Multivariable calculus (usually the third course in a university-level calculus sequence)

-Masoomeh Khandan, of Iran, was able to attend the MPA/ID Program thanks to our partnership with the Joint Japan/World Bank Graduate Scholarship Program, which supports scholars from developing countries, particularly those committed to careers in the public sector.
+Charles Data Alemi, of South Sudan, was able to attend the MPA/ID Program thanks to our partnership with the Joint Japan/World Bank Graduate Scholarship Program, which supports scholars from developing countries, particularly those committed to careers in the public sector.